Proof sketch for Gödel's first incompleteness theorem: The provability relation

 Every provable statement is either an axiom itself, or it can be deduced from the axioms by a finite number of applications of the deduction rules.

 A proof of a formula S is itself a string of mathematical statements related by particular relations (each is either an axiom or related to former statements by deduction rules), where the last statement is S. Thus one can define the Gödel number of a proof.
-Moreover, one may define a statement form Proof(x,y), which for every two numbers x and y is provable if and only if x is the Gödel number of a proof of the statement S and y = G(S).
+Moreover, one may define a statement form PF(x,y), which for every two numbers x and y is provable if and only if x is the Gödel number of a proof of the statement S and y = G(S).

-Proof(x,y) is in fact an arithmetical relation, just as "x + y = 6" is, though a much more complicated one.
+PF(x,y) is in fact an arithmetical relation, just as "x + y = 6" is, though a much more complicated one.
 Given such a relation R(x,y), for any two specific numbers n and m, either the formula R(m,n), or its negation ¬R(m,n), but not both, is provable.
 This is because the relation between these two numbers can be simply "checked".
 Formally this can be proven by induction, where all these possible relations (whose number is infinite) are constructed one by one.

-The detailed construction of the formula Proof makes essential use of the assumption that the theory is effective; it would not be possible to construct this formula without such an assumption.
+The detailed construction of the formula PF makes essential use of the assumption that the theory is effective; it would not be possible to construct this formula without such an assumption.